 • Showing signs of fatigue or irritability after exposure to loud sounds.

-• Having trouble localizing sounds or understanding speech in background noise.
+• Need help localizing sounds or understanding speech in background noise.

 If you suspect that your child may be experiencing hearing loss, it’s crucial to seek professional help.
 A pediatric audiologist can perform a hearing test to determine the extent of the hearing loss and recommend appropriate treatment options.